Technoference: A Closer Look

 A Chicago Therapist’s Perspective

-Living and working as a couples therapist in Chicago, I see technoference affecting couples across all walks of life—whether in high-rise apartments in the Gold Coast, historic homes in Andersonville, or busy condos in Lakeview.
-City living often amplifies the pressure to stay plugged in, but it also makes it harder for couples to create the intentional pauses needed for closeness.
+Living and working as a couples therapist in Chicago, I see technoference affecting couples across all walks of life.
+City living often amplifies the pressure to stay plugged in, and it can make it harder for couples to create the intentional pauses that closeness needs.

 In sessions, I remind couples that technology itself isn’t the enemy.
-It can enhance connection when used mindfully—think video calls during travel or sending a sweet text during a busy workday.
-The challenge comes when screens become a substitute for authentic presence.
+It can even enhance connection when it’s used mindfully—think video calls during travel or a sweet text in the middle of a busy workday.
+The harm comes when devices repeatedly replace emotional presence rather than support it.

 When to Seek Professional Help

-If you’ve tried setting limits but still feel like screens are sabotaging your relationship, it may be time to reach out for help.
-Couples counseling can:
+If you’ve tried setting limits but still feel like screens are sabotaging your relationship, it may be that the screens are part of a larger pattern.
+In that case, couples therapy can:

 - Create a safe, structured space to talk about the impact of technoference